 SMALL SCHOOL

 CRA’s organization and size allow faculty and staff to establish meaningful relationships with students and families.
-CRA will maintain small class sizes (no greater than 30), lower student to teacher ratio and a smaller overall school (targeting 300 Kindergarten-5 students and 300 6-8 students or fewer).
+CRA will maintain small class sizes, lower student to teacher ratio and a smaller overall school (targeting 300 Kindergarten-5 students and 300 6-8 students or fewer).
 The benefits of small schools are well documented in research and some of the benefits include: improved attitudes towards school, fewer instances of negative social behavior and better attendance especially in areas of low SES and minority students.
 At CRA, students, families and educators are partners in learning.
 They develop strong relationships, which foster continuous, honest dialog about students’ goals, growth and development.

 RIGOROUS INTERDISCIPLINARY CORE ACADEMIC CURRICULUM